Always be nurturing: Using data to keep association members engaged

 Gathering data

 Every touchpoint you have with your members is a chance to gather data.
 When you capture, analyze and respond to this data, you increase your ability to connect with members and drive engagement.
+These member touchpoints are crucial for understanding the engagement journey of each individual and helping to ensure data quality.

 Your organization may use a variety of systems to serve and communicate with members.
-It’s likely your association has some combination of customer relationship management (CRM) system, email, social media, event ticketing, donation tools, learning management and a website.
+It’s likely your association has some combination of customer relationship management (CRM) systems, email, social media, event ticketing, donation tools, learning management and a website.
 Now the question is, do they all talk to each other?

 Member engagement scoring